cloudberrydb/bootcamp/101-cbdb-tutorials/introduction-to-cloudberrydb-in-database-analytics.md

 ## Learn more about Apache MADlib

-MADlib is an Apache Incubator open source project on GitHub.
+MADlib is an Apache open source project on GitHub.
 You can find source code for the latest release and information about participating in the project in the GitHub repository.
-Access the MADlib user documentation on the MADlib Web site at <a href="http://madlib.incubator.apache.org/">http://madlib.incubator.apache.org/</a>.
+Access the MADlib user documentation on the MADlib Web site at [http://madlib.apache.org](http://madlib.apache.org/).